MaxLarter/maxlarter.github.io/README.md

 credits:
-I "borrowed" code from Auriel Fournier's website source code, hosted on github here: https://aurielfournier.github.io/ Thanks!
+I "borrowed" code from Auriel Fournier's website source code, hosted on github here: https://aurielfournier.github.io/.
+Both of us used Barry Clark's posts about making a website/blog using Jekyll and github pages.
+His work can be found here https://github.com/barryclark/jekyll-now and here https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/
+Thanks!

 Code for the icons in the footer was generated using SVG icon files from https://github.com/edent/SuperTinyIcons/tree/master/images/svg